You may ask: "Why do I lack self-confidence? If I have therapy, will I be more confident?"

 Would it be better to think about nothing more than what adventures and excitement and positive experiences this new day is going to bring you?
 Would that be more likely to boost your confidence?
 Hmm.....

 If you feel that you lack sexual self-confidence, it is probably a great idea to get some guidance and help to overcome common problems.
 For example, lack of ejaculatory control in men can seriously deplete sexual confidence and cause performance anxiety.
 In women, vaginal pain on intercourse and lack of orgasmic ability may cause similar loss of confidence.
 Incidentally, pain on intercourse may be caused by tears in the vaginal lining due to lack of lubrication.
 This can allow yeast infections to develop, which may in turn make urinating and penetration painful.
-(Click here for more information on yeast infection home remedies.)
+You can read about these yeast infections and home remedies here.

 If you wish to avoid sexual problems like delayed ejaculation, there are always helpful websites written by our team of experts available, for example this one - www.increased-staying-power.com - but men who have ejaculation difficulties should always receive the support of a partner who is not performance oriented and does not believe that the man should be responsible for her sexual pleasure.